PO Box 105

 Brooklin, ME 04616

 June Kellogg lives in Brooklin, Maine and paints in a studio next to her home.
-She studied art and art education at Byam Shaw Art College in London, England and at the State University of New York at New Paltz.
+She studied art and art education at Byam Shaw School of Art in London, England and at the State University of New York at New Paltz.
 She received her MFA in painting from Marywood University in Pennsylvania.

 While living in Pennsylvania, she had solo exhibitions at the Neglia Gallery, at Marywood University, and at Kings College.
 During this time, she supported herself by teaching art classes to children and adults in her painting studio.